lukaszFD/IPI-PAN_WEB_API/README.md

 ## Technical data and used technologies.
 During the design and programming works I used the most popular tools provided by Microsoft.

 ###Installed tools :

 - Microsoft SQL Server 2017 Express
-	- Microsoft Visual Studio Community 2019 version
+- Microsoft Visual Studio Community 2019
-###Technologies used:
+###Technologies used :

 - Programming language : C# version 7.3
 - Database model project in VS : Entity Framework Core 2.2
 - Web Api project : .Net Core 2.2
 - Database design : SQL Server 2017

 If you like the code or have any questions or suggestions then let me know at [Linkedin](https://www.linkedin.com/in/lukaszfd84/) .